 You’re on an outing with your troop when a buddy slips off the trail and messes up his leg.
 Miles and at least a day’s hike from the nearest trailhead, what are you gonna do?

 Hopefully, you have the first-aid training and supplies needed to care for your friend.
-If not, earn your First Aid merit badge ASAP — and read on.
-We hooked up with Dr. Eric Weiss, an Eagle Scout and one of the premier authorities on wilderness medicine, to teach you all you need to know about first-aid kits.
+If not, earn your First Aid merit badge ASAP — and read on for advice on assembling a useful first-aid kit filled with the right contents.

 As it says in the “First Aid” merit badge pamphlet, “The worst first-aid kit is the one that never gets made.”
-Make sure that doesn’t happen by buying a good kit like those shown here or building one yourself.
+Make sure that doesn’t happen by buying a good first-aid kit or building one yourself.

 At Home: Gather these materials and keep them in a handy spot in the house:

-For the Trail: This kit should cover one patrol on a typical outing:
+For the Patrol: This first-aid kit should cover one patrol on a typical outing: